Aryan3212/review-it/README.md

 CLOUDINARY_FOLDER=

 // Images to use when seeding and use as default when no image is provided
-// These must be URLs pointing to images and it's best to have them hosted on your own server(such as on Cloudinary) SEED_IMG=
+// These must be URLs pointing to images and it\'s best to have them hosted on your own server(such as on Cloudinary) SEED_IMG=
 DEFAULT_IMG=